 This information is current from October 2017.

-The current programme in the UK does not cover males, though men who have sex with men have recently been added to the immunisation programme in an attempt to protect against anogenital and oropharyngeal cancers.
+The current programme in the UK does not cover males, although men who have sex with men have recently been added to the immunisation programme in an attempt to protect against anogenital and oropharyngeal cancers.

 Immunosuppressed individuals or those with HIV may also be recommended vaccination.
 Specialist advice should be sought.

-Vaccination is not recommended against HPV in the following circumstances.
+Vaccination is not recommended against HPV in the following circumstances:

 Screening programmes worldwide aim to detect CIN and cervical cancer at the earliest possible stage using cytology and/or HPV DNA testing and subtyping.
-Early detection of CIN enables treatment and prevents progression to cancer.
+Early detection of CIN enables treatment and prevents the progression to cancer.

-Details of cervical screening programmes for women differ worldwide.
+Cervical screening programmes for women differ worldwide.